contractautomataproject/ContractAutomataLib/index.md

 Automaton<String,Action,State<String>,ModalTransition<String,Action,State<String>,CALabel>> orc = new ProductOrchestrationSynthesisOperator<String>(new Agreement(),p).apply(aut);
 ```

-The following snippet imports a product line (i.e., a family) using the textual format `.prod`.
+The following example shows how to import a product-line expressed in `.prod` format and how
+to instantiate a Featured Modal Contract Automaton (FMCA).
+Firstly, two automata are loaded, again these are automata taken from the example in [SCICO20].
+The set of products of the family is imported using the class `ProdFamilyConverter`.
 In this example the Family is generated independently of the automaton.
-Two different MSCA are used, both are paired with the family into an FMCA.
-An orchestration of a product is computed.
+The family is instantiated with the class `Family`.
+Afterward, two `FMCA` are instantiated.
+They have the same automaton, but different families.
+Finally, one of the products of the family is picked up and the corresponding orchestration is computed.

 ```java
 AutDataConverter<CALabel> bdc = new AutDataConverter<>(CALabel::new);